On Clarity in Performance Reporting

 When clarity is weak, minor distortions do not cancel out – they compound.

-Over time, this training effect drifts away from understanding and towards reassurance, narrative control, and surface compliance.
+Over time, this training effect drifts away from understanding and towards reassurance, narrative management, and compliance signalling.
 The report becomes a behavioural artefact, not just an informational one.

 This is why clarity in performance reporting cannot be reduced to presentation or communication skill.